Louis Lafitte: Biography

 He returned to Paris in 1796 and was married later that year.
 Financial problems soon forced him to do decorative work and illustrations, including twelve allegories for the months in the French Republican Calendar.
 In 1800, he worked at the Château de Malmaison in collaboration with the architect Charles Percier.
 His work there featured eight Pompeian style dancers for the dining room.
 In 1809, the Sénat commissioned a monumental oil painting, depicting the establishment of the Cisalpine Republic, but he was unable to complete it successfully.

-From 1807 to 1808, he worked with architect Jean Chalgrin, managing all the decorations for the Théâtre de l'Impératrice.
+From 1807 to 1808, he worked with architect Jean-François Chalgrin, managing all the decorations for the Théâtre de l'Impératrice.
 The theater was gutted by fire in 1818, and his decorations survive only in written descriptions.
 The following year, he helped Chalgrin decorate a full-scale wood, stucco and canvas mockup of the proposed Arc de Triomphe.
 In 1811, he painted Romulus and Remus above the doors of the Sénat at the Palais du Luxembourg for the baptism of Napoléon François Charles Joseph Bonaparte.

 From 1800 to 1814, he created designs for the Manufacture de Sèvres.
 Then, from 1814 to 1816, he collaborated with Merry-Joseph Blondel in creating a collection of wallpapers based on the theme of Cupid and Psyche, from a story by Jean de La Fontaine.
-In 1816, taking advantage of a peaceful period, he visited London, where King George III commissioned him to create decorations for a celebration at Carlton House.
+In 1816, taking advantage of a peaceful period, he visited London, where the Prince Regent commissioned him to create decorations for a celebration at Carlton House.

 In 1820, he designed decorations to commemorate the birth of the Duc de Bordeaux.
 In 1823, he was named a Knight in the Légion d'Honneur as a designer for the King's Cabinet.
-Two years later, he created his last major works for the coronation of Charles X.
+Two years later, he created his last major works for the Coronation of Charles X at Reims.

 He died after a brief illness and is buried in Père-Lachaise Cemetery.
 His remaining works were sold in an auction at his home.